-Plan Measures Discretionary Annual Variable Remuneration (DAVR) The DAVR component is designed to rem the company's annual financial performan Meeting both the financial and non-finance DAVR amount.
-The DAVR payment amour below financial targets resulting in a 2% in payment is 132% of the DAVR amount at 2 measures in aggregate be underachieved nt is adjusted pro-r crease or decrease 10% over achievem rata, with each 1% above or e in payment.
-The maximun nent.
-Should the financial The relative weighting of DAVR measures below. and the target ach nieved in 2021 is set out Measures Weighting % of Target Achieved Constant currency operating profit 45% 120% Constant currency revenue 25% 120% Constant currency pre-tax operating cash flow 10% 120% Non-financial measures 20% 100% Long Term Variable Remuneration (LTVR) LTVR components are designed to align executive management with shareholder interests over the longer term and provide a longer term employee retention benefit.
+Plan Measures Discretionary Annual Variable Remuneration (DAVR) The DAVR component is designed to remunerate executive management relative to the company's annual financial performance and non-financial objectives.
+Meeting both the financial and non-financial targets results in a payment of 100% of the DAVR amount.
+The DAVR payment amount is adjusted pro-rata, with each 1% above or below financial targets resulting in a 2% increase or decrease in payment.
+The maximum payment is 132% of the DAVR amount at 20% over achievement.
+Should the financial measures in aggregate be underachieved by more than 10%, no DAVR is payable.
+The relative weighting of DAVR measures a below. and the target ach ieved in 2021 is set out Measures Weighting % of Target Achieved Constant currency operating profit 45% 120% Constant currency revenue 25% 120% Constant currency pre-tax operating cash flow 10% 120% Non-financial measures 20% 100% Long Term Variable Remuneration (LTVR) LTVR components are designed to align executive management with shareholder interests over the longer term and provide a longer term employee retention benefit.
 The LTVR plans available to executive management are described below.
 Further information on these and other LTVR plans can be found in the "Long Term Variable Remuneration" section of our website.
 Share Option Plan - Options vest if at the third, fourth, or fifth anniversary of the grant date the company's share price on the NZX has exceeded the "escalated price".
 The escalated price is determined by a representative amount representing the company's cost of capital.
 Performance Share Rights Plan - PSRs fully vest if the company's gross total shareholder return (TSR) exceeds the performance of the Dow Jones US Select Medical Equipment Total Return Index (DJSMDQT) by 10% or more at any of the third, fourth or fifth anniversary of the grant date of the PSRs.
 PSRs partially vest on the fifth anniversary if the company's TSR exceeds the DJSMDQT by less than 10%.
-Employee Share Purchase Plan - Executi in this Plan up to the value of \$2,000 with interest charged on the loans.
-The qualify h a discount of up to \$500, with no is three years.
+Employee Share Purchase Plan - Executive management can choose to participate in this Plan up to the value of \$2,000 with a discount of up to \$500, with no interest charged on the loans.
+The qualifying period between grant and vesting date is three years.